Back to blog

 Accuracy

 While accuracy (data being correct and free from errors) and reliability (data being consistent) are not the same, they often go hand in hand.
-Inaccurate data can sometimes be consistent (and thus reliable in a sense), but it will lead to consistently incorrect conclusions.
+Inaccurate data can sometimes be consistent (and thus reliable), but it will lead to consistently incorrect conclusions.
 Accurate data is error-free and timely (timeliness is sometimes presented as a separate dimension).

 Validity